pedro-homero/pedro-homero.github.io/bio.markdown

 * :rainbow_flag:ally to the queer community (tentatively, queer, as a term, feels to me more encompassing than LGBTQIA+, but I'm open to great arguments otherwise)

-* :earth_africa:swinging between believing we're doomed vs. we can still avoid total climate disaster
+* :earth_africa:swinging between believing we're doomed vs. we can still avoid total climate disaster - ask me how I feel today! :upside_down_face:

 * :seedling:vegetarian

 * :movie_camera::headphones:film and music enthusiast

+* :computer:recruiter (check my [LinkedIn](linked.incom/in/pedrohomero) if interested)